 If I tried to spy on the maids now, it would be too obvious.
 I knocked on their door, bringing about hurried shuffling and whispers.

 Biluria opened it.
 My gaze flew right past her, at Jeranine who was crying on the bed with the maid whose name I forgot hugging her.
-The fourth maid was not present today.
+The fourth maid wasn't present today.

 WATTYS 2018 SHORTLIST "Every person is a book, Yael.
 You just need to find the right way to read them."
 In a land where a deadly curse forces all to wear masks, Yael steals the mask and identity of a noblewoman to infiltrate the nobility and find he...